JetBrains/Qodana/topics/vscode.md

 </tr>
 </table>
 <p>In a <a href="ui-overview.md">Qodana Cloud report</a>, you can check with the <menupath>Files</menupath> section to
-see how the path in the SARIF file is set.</p>
+see how the path in a SARIF file is set.</p>
 <p>Feel free to commit the <code>.vscode/settings.json</code> to your repository to share the Qodana settings with your team!</p>
 </td>
 </tr>